WEBMASTERS.COM 4Admin™ Upgrades Log

 * A note about core upgrades: We use the standard Debian Linux kernel package which may take longer to release some newer software versions, but allows

 for much greater software compatibility and more server stability.

 - Debian Linux 10.4

 - Apache Apache/2.4.38

 - TLS v1.3

 * * * We hope everyone is staying safe during these trying times.
 Rest assured, while you're at home, so are we -- and we're still on the job. * * *

 - The PHP sendmail_path default setting has been adjusted.
-This is to fix an issue which was creating back-scatter emails to form users
+This is to address an issue which was creating back-scatter emails to form users

-Even though the form message would correctly delivered, this could result in the error: Sorry,_no_mailbox_here_by_that_name._(#5.1.1)
+Even though the form message would be correctly delivered, this could result in the error: Sorry,_no_mailbox_here_by_that_name._(#5.1.1)

 Obviously, that creates confusion, so this adjustment will prevent this from happening in these circumstances.